Young adults are hyped for 'Carmen Sandiego' Netflix series with 'badass Latina'

 Though many “Carmen Sandiego” viewers will inevitably be those who grew up playing her computer games, there's a new generation ready to give it a shot.

-Iliana Gonzalez, a 24-year-old gamer and journalism student at Ashford University, said she had heard of Carmen Sandiego when she was younger, but didn’t play the games or watch the game show.
+Iliana Gonzalez, 24, a gamer and journalism student at Ashford University in San Diego, said she had heard of Carmen Sandiego when she was younger, but didn’t play the games or watch the game show.

 But the animation and Gina Rodriguez’s role have convinced her to give the Netflix series a chance.